 The waiters wear sailor hats, there’s vintage postcards on the tables, and the food has distinct British and Portuguese influences – all nods to eras past.
 We also loved that the portion sizes encourage sampling a little bit of everything, starting with the stars of the starters: ‘Chicken Kurkure’, ‘Devilled Paneer’, and the flawlessly spiced ‘Pulliinji’ prawns.
 Over on the mains, we can vouch for ‘Life of Pie’ (a vegetarian version of shepherd’s pie) and ‘Viva La Goa’ (lamb-leg vindaloo with malt vinegar and burnt cinnamon).
 And while the desserts are just as impressive, the ‘Gajak’ – owing to its live presentation and decadent ingredients – wins every time.

-Occupying a prime spot in Dubai Design District, Mohalla is one of those eateries where you’ll arrive because of the food, but linger because of its ambience.
+Residing in Dubai Design District, Mohalla is one of those eateries you’ll visit because of its prime location, but revisit because of its food.
 The name of this homegrown eatery translates into ‘neighborhood’, hence its cozy seating (traditional woven beds and all), friendly staff, and emphasis on street food.
 We started on a light and crunchy note with the ‘Dal & Singhada Koshimbir’, a lentil-based salad made refreshing with the addition of mango and a lemon-ginger dressing.
 What followed is a blur of struggling to order because everything on the menu sounded so, so good.

 The selection of entrées is rife with unconventional pairings, childhood favorites, and the greatest hits of Indian street food.
 A conversation with the head chef later, we ended up ordering the ‘Calcutta Kathi Roll’, ‘Cottage Cheese and Mushroom Momos’ that speak of the Nepali presence in India, ‘Cheese and Vegetable Maggi’ noodles that are sure to remind you of your college days, and ‘1965 Buhari’ chicken inspired by the famous Chicken 65 of Chennai.
 The ‘Thepla Tacos’ are not only delicious, but also novel as jackfruit makes an appearance in this trio.
 Also noteworthy?
 Nothing on the menu is overpriced nor excessively oily.
 Translation: there will be money and room left for dessert, so try the ‘Jigar Ka Thanda’.